Cyril Ponnamperuma: Biography

-He was the first director of the "Arthur C. Clarke Centre for Modern Technologies" in Sri Lanka, and in 1984 was appointed science advisor to the President of Sri Lanka by the late President J. R. Jayewardene.
+He was the first director of the "Arthur C. Clarke Centre for Modern Technologies" in Sri Lanka, and in 1984 was appointed science advisor to the president of Sri Lanka by the late president J. R. Jayewardene.
 He was so fortunate, indeed, as to be associated with many universities in the US and other countries.
-He served as a distinguished Lecturer at the Soviet Academy of Sciences and the Chinese Academy of Sciences for a considerable period.
+He served as a distinguished lecturer at the Soviet Academy of Sciences and the Chinese Academy of Sciences for a considerable period.

-The Atomic Energy Commission of India offered him an assignment as a visiting Professor in 1967.
-UNESCO appointed him for a period covering 1970-1971 as its Director of the Programme for the development of basic research in Sri Lanka.
-After that, in his endeavour to widen the horizon of knowledge of the fellow human beings the distinguished Academic apex he selected was University of Maryland in USA.
-Since 1971 he provided his service to that University as a Professor of Chemistry as well as the Director of the laboratory of chemical evolution.
+The Atomic Energy Commission of India offered him an assignment as a visiting professor in 1967.
+UNESCO appointed him for a period covering 1970–1971 as its director of the programme for the development of basic research in Sri Lanka.
+After that, in his endeavour to widen the horizon of knowledge of the fellow human beings the distinguished academic apex he selected was University of Maryland in the US.
+Since 1971 he provided his service to that university as a professor of chemistry as well as the director of the laboratory of chemical evolution.

-His contribution to the development of International Programmes of that University was acknowledged in deserved manner in January 1991, the first distinguished International Service Award was presented to him by that university.
+His contribution to the development of international programmes of that university was acknowledged in deserved manner in January 1991, the first distinguished International Service Award was presented to him by that university.
 Among the many awards that Professor Ponnamperuma received one can mention the "Alexander Oparin Gold Medal" for the 'Best sustained Programme' on the origin of life awarded by the International Society for the study of the origin of life in 1980.
 In recognition of his service to Sri Lanka, he was conferred, "The Honour of Vidya Jyothy" at the 1990 National Day investiture ceremony by President Ranasinghe Premadasa.

 The presence of this great son of Sri Lanka, was so conspicuous all over the world as to be nominated to the prestigious Pontical Academy of Sciences, a body represented by world-renowned scientists who excelled in the spheres of mathematical and experimental sciences.

 The Academy of Creative Endeavors, Moscow, awarded him the Harold Urey Prize and the Academy Medal for his outstanding contribution to the study of the origin of life.

 His participation in the Sri Lankan scientific arena began in 1984, when he became the science adviser to the late Sri Lanka President J. R. Jayewardena.
 Within a matter of months he was appointed Director of the Institute of Fundamental Studies.
 His country was fortunate to have a son so highly recognized in the world and so dedicated to many public causes.
 His organisational abilities and communication skills have been widely acknowledged.